(15 years and under)

 - Carry a day pack only

-- Includes: all meals and snacks; wine; 2 star lodge accommodation; return Rotorua transport; passionate and experienced guides
+- Includes: all meals and trail snacks; wine; 3 star lodge accommodation; return Rotorua transport; passionate and experienced guides

-- Optional activities: trout fishing; amazing natural hot spring swim; informal local marae visit
+- Optional activities: trout fishing; amazing natural hot spring swim

 Waikaremoana Discovery Tour Full Itinerary